Analytics built by: Location, Inc.

 Vacant housing appears to be an issue in Holiday.
 Fully 25.88% of the housing stock is classified as vacant.
 Left unchecked, vacant Holiday homes and apartments can be a drag on the real estate market, holding Holiday real estate prices below levels they could achieve if vacant housing was absorbed into the market and became occupied.
 Housing vacancy rates are a useful measure to consider, along with other things, if you are a home buyer or a real estate investor.

-Relative to Florida, our data show that Holiday's latest annual appreciation rate is higher than 60% of the other cities and towns in Florida.
+Relative to Florida, our data show that Holiday's latest annual appreciation rate is lower than 70% of the other cities and towns in Florida.

 One very important thing to keep in mind is that these are average appreciation rates for the town.
 Individual neighborhoods within Holiday differ in their investment potential, sometimes by a great deal.
 Fortunately, you can use NeighborhoodScout to pinpoint the exact neighborhoods in Holiday - or in any city or town - that have the best track record of real estate appreciation, by the latest quarter, the last year, 2 years, 5 years, 10 years, or even since 2000, to assist you in making the best Holiday real estate investment or home purchase decisions.